-This simple broccoli mac and cheese recipe takes your mac up a notch with a serving of veggies!
+This easy broccoli mac and cheese recipe takes your mac up a notch with a serving of veggies and an incredible cheddar cheese sauce.

 Have your mac and veggies too with our simple broccoli mac and cheese recipe.
 This mac recipe features elbow noodles, an easy mac and cheese sauce, and bright green, perfectly cooked broccoli!